Artwork by Benjamin Rojas

 LATIN IS AMERICA STATEMENT

-Performance of monologues from three plays in the Latin is America play cycle: “CAFÉ”, “LA PALOMA PRISONER” and “LA NEGRA” create an interactive event where I create dialogue and engage audiences in the themes of the work.
+Performance of monologues from three plays in the Latin is America play cycle: “CAFÉ”, “LA PALOMA PRISONER” and “LA NEGRA” create an interactive event where I create dialogue and engage audiences in the themes and social justice initiatives of the work.

 In my practice of theatre, I seek to always create an alchemy of the body through space and spirit.
 By constructing these bilingual counter-narrative plays I hope to tear down the hierarchy of institutional powers that deter and interrupt our processes as artists and our connections to audiences.
 I challenge myself to make the invisible and silenced – visible and heard in living forms to propel action and dialogue.
 My work deals with cultural identity, gender inequality and sexual violence, colonialism and economic injustice, globalization, and the rights of indigenous peoples – all themes directly related to promoting diversity and social justice.

 In my Latin is America cycle of plays, I am not only writing about “the others” who are members of the Latin diaspora in America, but also those who are abjected by power in Latin America.
 My work connects ancient ritual from cultures that have been stifled by imperialism and links them to modern day cultural rituals through field work, scholarly research and social festivals (communal and or social gatherings, celebrations, holidays, religious festivities).
 My objective is to create models and dialogue that decolonialize events, language and histories in the United States and Latin America by examining how the aftermath of colonialism and the emerging symptoms of neocolonialism affect lives.

 I create anti-colonial narratives that privilege the perspectives of those whose narratives have been silenced by the pervading mainstream narratives.
 How we collectively preserve post-dictatorship memory, solidify it into different forms and approach it’s function in our lives today from a variety of perspectives.